 2. What is the standard rate for royalties or dividends?

-Royalties are taxed at 15 percent, while dividends are taxed at 5 percent.
+Royalties are taxed at 15 per cent, while dividends are taxed at 5 per cent.

 3. How do I claim exemption under a tax treaty?